alma-frankenstein/anagramsAndAntigrams/README.md

 ## Description

-Check whether two inputs are anagrams
+Check whether two inputs are anagrams or, if not, whether they're antigrams (contain none of the same letters)

 ## Specs